Your basket is currently empty!

 What are they?

-You can’t have missed the popular trend for wearable activity trackers: all around us people have suddenly started sporting pladirtygirlsmudrunstic wristbands with the noble intention of starting a healthier life.
+You can’t have missed the popular trend for wearable activity trackers: all around us people have suddenly started sporting plastic wristbands with the noble intention of starting a healthier life.
 Adorning wrists everywhere, they’ve quickly become all the rage with some of the more well-known brands becoming synonymous with the device.
 A more jazzed-up version of the traditional pedometer, a basic activity tracker tracks and records steps, distance covered, calories burned and active minutes.
 Some also have a clock.
 More advanced models boast a dizzying array of features including: sleep-tracking, alarms, barometers for measuring height climbed, heart-rate monitoring and built-in GPS.
 Some enable people to connect with friends to see how many steps they are taking.
 And some, but not all, have a display which shows some of the information and they can be sychronised with smartphones, tablets or PCs to enable a more detailed view of daily activity.

 With a common goal of reaching 10,000 steps each day, by tracking every footstep and exercise milestone, these wearable devices are providing people with a new-found motivation and enabling them to keep tabs on their own fitness like never before.